After I repeated the expression, you told me it brought you to tears.

 Every time, this past month, when you sighed and moaned, restless and in pain, you’d cry out, “Lord, help me!” and I have no doubt He did.

-He helped by giving reprieves of laughter, like when you woke up and said you couldn’t understand why you felt the way you did and that you must have just been on a three day bender.
-And when you tried putting your glasses on, and they were crooked on your face and you said, “Did I get in there?”
+He helped by giving reprieves of laughter, like when you woke up and said you couldn’t understand why you felt the way you did and that you must’ve just been on a three day bender.
+Or when you tried putting your glasses on and they were comically crooked on your face, and you said, “Did I get in there?”